Regulation of Chemicals under Section 6(a) of the Toxic Substances Control Act

 On this page:

-Section 6 of the Toxic Substances Control Act (TSCA), as amended by the Frank R. Lautenberg Chemical Safety for the 21st Century Act, provides EPA with the authority to prohibit or limit the manufacture, processing, distribution in commerce, use, or disposal of a chemical if EPA evaluates the risk and concludes that the chemical presents an unreasonable risk to human health or the environment.
+Section 6 of the Toxic Substances Control Act (TSCA) (U.S.C.
+2605), as amended by the Frank R. Lautenberg Chemical Safety for the 21st Century Act, provides EPA with the authority to prohibit or limit the manufacture, processing, distribution in commerce, use, or disposal of a chemical if EPA evaluates the risk and concludes that the chemical presents an unreasonable risk to human health or the environment.

 , the Frank R. Lautenberg Chemical Safety for the 21st Century Act, which updates the Toxic Substances Control Act was signed into law.
 EPA will update its web pages to conform to the provisions of the statute, but until then some content may be out of date.
 Learn more about the new law, find summary information and read frequently asked questions.